SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._DAKS_xLink_Client.md

 ## How to use

-The driver retrieves all the serial communication and places the responses in a table on the General page.
+The connector retrieves all the serial communication and places the responses in a table on the General page.
 It will also send the responses to the Tetronik DAKS driver.